ratajs/jquery-actualizer/README.md

 At click at a arbitrary A element, element with id 'target' will contain content of page in href attribute.

+You also can write as parameter a form instead of a link.

 Here is URL to CDN: https://cdn.rawgit.com/ratajs/jquery-actualizer/44a82c94/actualizer.js